mrpro.data.Rotation

 Rotations in 3-D can be represented by a sequence of 3 rotations around a sequence of axes.
 In theory, any three axes spanning the 3-D Euclidean space are enough.
 In practice, the axes of rotation are chosen to be the basis vectors.

-The three rotations can either be in a global frame of reference (extrinsic) or in a body centred frame of reference (intrinsic), which is attached to, and moves with, the object under rotation [EULa].
+The three rotations can either be in a global frame of reference (extrinsic) or in a body centered frame of reference (intrinsic), which is attached to, and moves with, the object under rotation [EULa].

 Parameters: